 Search Engine Optimisation

 Not so long ago SEO or was all about stuffing your web pages with keywords and the search engine ‘robots’ did the rest.

-Now you still have to get the right keywords into your website, but you also need a presence in social media, business directories and within Google’s own ‘data sphere’.
-And, you need to keep your content ‘fresh’.
+You still have to get the right keywords into your website, but you also need a presence in social media, business directories and within Google’s own ‘data sphere’.

 There are many different aspects to the search engine optimisation process that have to be combined for best SEO results: See the image at the top of the page.
 It’s a very fair representation of search engine optimisation.

 - Install advanced SEO software within website